 Some of the applications that I tested the Artist 13.3 Pro include Clip Studio Paint, Medibang Paint, and Autodesk Sketchbook.
 Unfortunately, my free trial for Photoshop ended months ago so I was unable to test the tablet on that app.
 Other reviewers though, have reported that the tablet works like a charm on PS.

 I didn’t find that many issues with the XP-Pen Artist 13.3 Pro.
 With that said, it’s not like the tablet doesn’t have any.
 One thing that I particularly liked about the Deco Pro was its dual wheel/dial design.
 Yes, the 13.3Pro has both a physical and virtual/trackpad dial.
 The problem though is that you can’t program separate functions for each.
 Despite this, the feature still offers a lot of functionality that can improve your workflow.

 With that said, I feel like XP-Pen could have done better with this stand.
-Even with its locking mechanism in place, the tablet is still prone to moving forward when in use.
+Even with its locking mechanism in place, the tablet is still prone to falling down when in use.
 For one, they could have added mounting options for the tablet that would allow artists to set it up on monitor mounts.
 This way, the stand is able to resist or move along with the force you exert on the tablet.

 It would be an understatement to describe the XP-Pen Artist 13.3 Pro as a really good tablet.
 It’s more than just really good.
 While it does have issues, the tablet’s features more than make up for these.
 Most reviewers talk about the pen having slight jitter.
 This hasn’t been a problem for me.
 If it was present in my tablet, I honestly didn’t notice it.
 Really, the only issues that I hampered my experience a little were the display’s backlight bleed and its stand.
 Thankfully, these should be relatively easy for XP-Pen to deal with moving forward.
 The former can be addressed with tighter QC checks while the latter just was me not reading the manual.